pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 Alternatively, if you don't have GitHub create a folder on your local computer; navigate to [this URL](https://github.com/pdefusco/CDE_Tour_ACE_HOL.git) and download the files.

-## Introduction to the CDE Data Service Page
+## Introduction to the CDE Data Service

 Cloudera Data Engineering (CDE) is a serverless service for Cloudera Data Platform that allows you to submit batch jobs to auto-scaling virtual clusters.
 CDE enables you to spend more time on your applications, and less time on infrastructure.